Azure-Samples/azure-scale-set-smart-downscale/README.md

 </p>

 Logic steps of workflow:
-1. Each node in Azure scale set have configured diagnostic extension that sending metrics to Azure Table Storage.
+1. Each node in Azure Scale Set has configured diagnostic extension that sending metrics to Azure Table Storage.
-2. Azure function triggered on time basis download metrics from corresponded azure table and calculate average numbers for each node and for each metric.
+2. Azure Function are triggered on time basis, downloads metrics from corresponded azure table and calculats average numbers for each node and for each metric.
-3. If there are nodes that have metric values below the thresholds, then it will kill specific node in scale set.
+3. If there are any node that have metric values below the thresholds, then the function kills specific node in the scale set.

 ## What in this repository
-1.	**httpTriggerAutoScale** Azure function source code on C# that have timer and http functions.
-Currently Azure function only monitor two metrics: CPU and Disk, that can be changed in source code.
+1.	**httpTriggerAutoScale** Azure Function C# source code.
+There are timer and http functions.
+Currently the function only monitor two metrics: CPU and Disk, it can be changed in source code.
 2.	**metrics_config.json** Azure template for Linux diagnostic extension.
 You can read more details about that format and usage here.
 3.	**metrics_config_win.json** Azure template for Windows diagnostic extension.
 You can read more details about that format and usage here.
-4.	**scale_set_create.sh** Automation script that will deploy and configure azure services.
-The script have a list of parameters that covered below.
+4.	**scale_set_create.sh** Automation script that deploys and configures all needed azure services.
+The script has a list of parameters that covered below.

-Here is a list of Azure services that will be deployed and fully configured:
+Here is a list of Azure services to deploy and to fully configure by the script:
-1. Azure Scale-set
+1. Azure Scale Set
-2. Azure blob storage
+2. Azure Storage Account
 3. Azure Function host and deploy azure function

 ## Deployment instruction
-In this repository you can find an automation bash script “scale_set_create.sh” that need to be correctly configured before execution.
+In this repository you can find an automation bash script “scale_set_create.sh”, it needs to be correctly configured before execution.
 There is only one param that need to be changed - **AZURE_SUBSCRIPTION_ID** for others parameters values auto-generated using random function or have default values.
 Here is a detailed description for each parameter that can be changed:

 ### Base parameters
   * **AZURE_SUBSCRIPTION_ID** – Azure Subscription ID.